Clean Cart Not Charging or Hitting? Fix It Now

 Can I overcharge my Clean Cart?

-My Clean Cart tastes burnt — is it safe?
+My Clean Cart tastes burnt.
+Is it safe?

 Why does my Clean Cart keep clogging?